198808xc/OrganSegC2F/README.md

     We make use of the python interface of CAFFE, named pyCAFFE.

 It is highly recommended to use one or more modern GPUs for computation.
-    Using CPUs will cost at least 50x more time in computation.
+    Using CPUs will take at least 50x more time in computation.

 ## 2. File List